Skip to content

 Ankle Dorsiflexion Exercise

 Sit in a chair and stretch your legs out in front of you.
 Now, try to pull your toes up towards you while keeping your knee straight.
 You should feel the stretch in the back of your leg.
 This helps strengthen the muscles that lift the foot.
+Strengthening these muscles makes it easier to clear the foot during the swing phase of walking.

 Toe Taps

 While sitting or standing, simply tap your toes on the ground like you're tapping along to a song.
 It's a simple exercise, but it can really help with foot movement.
+Consistent activation can improve neuromuscular response over time.

 Heel Walking Exercise